-The generic plugin available with Code Insight 2023 R1 or later supports such systems running on Java 11 or Java 8.
+The generic plugin available with Code Insight 2023 R1 or later supports such systems running on Java 11 (Oracle or OpenJDK 11) or Java 8.
 (The plugin available with the previous Code Insight versions support only Java 8 for these systems.)